 My daughter ran out of funds while she did her Christmas shopping, which is no surprise these days when money does not go very far.
 I had a difficult enough time buying presents for my family out of my allowance when I was growing up.
 Then I became a poor college student.
 I learned to cross stitch and started making homemade gifts, like one of my college friends.
 When my daughter mentioned she still needed a gift for her dad, I remembered all the cross stitch gifts I used to give away.
 (I don't make many gifts now, because I am exceedingly busy!)
 My daughter is quite swamped with college work, but the term was over and she had a few days before Christmas to accomplish her goal.
 I recalled a cross stitch kit she had purchased a few years ago when we visited Theodore Roosevelt's home of Sagamore Hill.
-My husband is a huge TR fan and she had purchased it with the intent to stitch it as a gift for him.
 However she has been tediously and laboriously striving to complete a cross stitched bookmark for herself for the last couple of years.
 She was determined to complete it.
 Even though it wasn't too complicated, for her it is like three steps forward and two steps back.

 Now that she has been going to vision therapy, and I understood more of the issues of the inability of the eye under such situations to track and converge, I understood why she was making slow progress in cross stitching.
 At one of her re-evaluations, I found out that her brain shuts down at times and she doesn't see anything on the row of letters on the page in front of her.